OktawiaStaburo/shadowVIMP/README.md

 ## Overview

-The goal of shadowVIMP is to provide a tool that allows the selection of informative covariates in an informed manner.
-The method implemented in this package is based on testing the variable importance measures (VIMP) obtained from the random forest (RF).
-It also allows the user to conveniently visualise the variables considered as informative on the box plot.
-It is a convenient alternative to the standard approach, e.g. selecting the top n variables, selecting only those variables with an importance score above the predefined threshold.
-Details of the method, realistic example of usage and interpretation of the results can be found in `vignette("shadowVIMP-vignette")`.
+The goal of `shadowVIMP` is to provide a tool for reducing the number of covariates considered in an analysis in an informed and statistically rigorous manner.
+This package implements a method that performs statistical tests on the Variable Importance Measures (VIMP) obtained from the Random Forest (RF) algorithm to determine whether each covariate is statistically significant and truly informative.
+In contrast to widely used methods, such as selecting the top *n* covariates with the highest VIMP or choosing covariates with a VIMP above a certain threshold, the method implemented in `shadowVIMP` allows for a statistical justification of whether a given VIMP is sufficiently large to be unlikely due to chance.
+The main function of the package, `vim_perm_sim_wrapper()`, outputs a table indicating whether each covariate is informative, along with its associated (adjusted) p-values.
+In addition `plot_vimps()` function provides a convenient way to visualise the VIMPs obtained from the simulation part of the algorithm, including unadjusted, FDR and FWER adjusted p-values.
+Details of the method, a realistic example of its usage, and guidance on interpreting the results can be found in the vignette:
+`vignette("shadowVIMP-vignette")`.

 ## Installation